gitFaisal/crypto_currency_scraper/README.md

 #This will prompt you to enter name of currency you want.<br>

 >>>Please enter currency name in all lower-cases...spelled correctly: <br>

+#Enter name and hit enter

+>>>"""Enter number to select time interval:
+                                [1]: 7-Day Data
+                                [2]: 30-Day Data
+                                [3]: 3-Month Data
+                                [4]: 12-Month Data
+                                [5]: All Time Data -->"""

+#Then you will be presented with 5 options of time intervals for data.
+Select the number and hit enter

 #Enter name and hit enter.
 Thats it!<br>